Developing SSE Type MCP Services

 ```

-This is what we commonly refer to as listing tools, invoking tools, and other operations.
+This is what we commonly refer to as listing tools, calling tools, and other similar operations.

 ## MCP Client

-Next, we will develop the MCP client to connect to the MCP SSE server and interact with the LLM.
-We can develop a command-line client or a web client.
+Next, we will start developing the MCP Client, which is used to connect to the MCP SSE server and interact with the LLM.
+We can develop either a command-line client or a web client.

 ```typescript